 Sellers can receive between 20% and 40% commission for referring buyers to the platform.
 They also receive $1 in crypto for each new user they refer and $5 in crypto for every deposit their referred seller makes of at least $200.

 Importantly, affiliates do not need to sell crypto to receive a commission.
 They only need to share their affiliate links on social media.
 These affiliates receive 20% of all platform order transaction fees using their link.
 The commission can grow, but it is capped at 40%.

 Wall of Coins is only accessible through the web.
 It does not have a mobile app, but the website works well on mobile devices.

 The welcome page displays the platform’s logo with a dark background.
 It has three buttons and a summary of the platform.
 These three buttons are “Buy,” “Sell,” and “Offers,” all of which are quick access buttons to make the web interface immediately easier to navigate.
 Potential buyers and sellers can access their respective pages with just one click.

 It divides the website into four sections.
-The “Menu” section provides links to buying, selling, viewing the offer book, partner programs, and the partner portal.
+The “Menu” section provides links to buying, selling, and viewing the offer book, partner programs, and the partner portal.

 The next section, “Info,” includes frequently asked questions (FAQ), a how-to guide, API documents, and press releases.

-To summarize, this basic user interface displays where to find information and perform functions on the platform.
+To summarise, this basic user interface displays where to find information and perform functions on the platform.
 It does not have any intrusive advertisements or pop-up videos.
 Its clean presentation makes it suitable for any device with an internet connection.